 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #FirstsMadeEasy #ForBetterBeginnings #MomsFirsts #CollectiveBias

-Sewing for babies is the best!
+I had so much fun putting together this list of the best baby gifts to sew.
 Now that I have had two kids, I love choosing gifts for baby showers and baby birthdays because it brings back so many fun memories.
 My favorite gift is to pair something store-bought and useful with something handmade.
 I think especially once you become a parent, you appreciate handmade things more because you realize how little spare time parents have!
-I rounded up 10 of my favorite, best baby gifts to sew and shared links to several free patterns or tutorials for each category so there will be something for everyone!
+I rounded up over 100 free baby sewing patterns for each category so there will be something for everyone!

 For the practical part of the gift, it’s hard to go wrong with anything feeding related.
 For this post, I got to check out Playtex Baby™ VentAire® from Target and snagged the three pack.
 All of the babies I know have been choosy about their bottles, so getting different kinds is a gift in itself!
 If you have a fussy, gassy baby you will literally try or buy anything to make them feel better (and sleep better!!), so bottles designed to help with that are great.